vickylixiwen/vickylixiwen.github.io/docs/_posts/2022-01-13-react-learning.md

 Finally, the store notifies subscribers that the state has been updated so the UI can be updated with the new data.

 A reducer is a function that receives the current state and an action object, decides how to update the state if necessary, and returns the new state: (state, action) => newState.
 You can think of a reducer as an event listener which handles events based on the received action (event) type.
+Reducers act like event listeners, and when they hear an action they are interested in, they update the state in response.

 React-Redux 将所有组件分成两大类：UI 组件（presentational component）和容器组件（container component）。